CAN YOU HEAR THEM?

 There are probably still many mistakes so please email corrections.
 It

 has been a long process typing up all this information but interesting.
 Now I would like to get a picture and details of

 ships in the list, and the captains also seem worthy of note!
 Words like ketch, steamer, barque, cutter are exerting their siren songs too.

 Though sailing ships were not used for the Gulf Trip, they were often in port loading wheat when the Paringa or Moonta arrived.

-At right is the cover of
+At left is the cover of

 The Gulf Trip edited by Dieuwke Jessop, from the S.A Maritime Museum,

-about 6 day cruises with all the glamour of ocean travel run by the Adelaide Steamship Company from 1906-1955.
+about 6 day cruises with all the glamour of ocean travel, run by the Adelaide Steamship Company from 1906-1955.
 Port Germein was one of the stops along

 the way.
 It was a most convenient and pleasant method of travel around the state to areas not easily accessed by road transport.